Shin-Siang-Choong/Python_random/README.md

 # Python_tasks
-This repository is just to record the coding for some task that have been coded in Python
+This repository is just to record the coding for some random tasks coded in Python